 ⭐⭐⭐⭐⭐

-There are several flavors going on in this bake, and they all work so beautifully with each other: maple, blueberry, orange zest, and warming spices like cinnamon and nutmeg.
+There are several flavors going on in this French toast bake, and they all work so beautifully with each other: maple, blueberry, orange zest, and warming spices like cinnamon and nutmeg.

-🔪 How to make Maple Blueberry Overnight French Toast Bake
+🔪 How to make Blueberry French Toast Casserole

 Tear the sweet bread into small pieces and spread them on a baking sheet.
 Bake them for 15 minutes to lightly toast them.